Jira Backup Script vs. Third-party Backup

 Third-party Jira backup tool – GitProtect

-One of Atlassian’s recommended solutions is “Use a third-party backup solution.”
+One of Atlassian’s recommended solutions is to use a third-party backup solution.
 And while we’re at it, let’s check out how the GitProtect.io tool does it.
-This tool helps to automate DevOps tasks regarding backup and recovery.
-It supports GitHub, GitLab, Bitbucket, and, of course, Jira.
-GitProtect.io allows us to automatically backup and restore Jira data including Projects, Issues, Roles, Workflow, Users, Boards, Comments, Attachments, and more.
+This tool helps to automate DevOps processes regarding backup and recovery.
+It supports GitHub, GitLab, Azure DevOps, Bitbucket, and, of course, Jira.
+GitProtect.io allows us to automatically backup and restore Jira data including: Projects, Issues, Roles, Workflow, Users, Boards, Comments, Attachments, and more.
+All this with the convenience and reliability of automatic backups that simply run in the background.

 Jira down?
 Get your team back to tasks within minutes with the first professional backup for Jira Cloud, Jira Service Management, and Jira Work Management.